zhangjun/xllm/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License](LICENSE).

 ## Contact

-For questions or feedback, please contact [your-email@example.com].
+For questions or feedback, please contact [ewalker@live.cn].